Do Bees Have Teeth?

 Defense

 Have you ever been bitten by a bee?
-In the case of honey bees, they do not bite but they will sting.
+In the case of honey bees, they do not bite but honey bees will sting.
 Most insects that defend themselves against humans use a stinger instead of teeth.
 But, there are insects that can truly bite.

 In insects, the size and number of teeth on the end of the mandibles is related to the task.
 Sometimes they are rounded but some bees have sharp teeth.